torsteinnh/simple-ntnu-report/src/simple-ntnu-report.typ

     front-image: none, // Image content for front page, only works if length is long
     date: datetime.today(), // Required, all reports should have a date
     abstract: none, // Optional content for abstract
+    appendices: none, // Optional content for appendices
     bibfile: none, // Optional bibliography content, highly recommended
     bibstyle: "institute-of-electrical-and-electronics-engineers", // For example "american-psychological-association" or "institute-of-electrical-and-electronics-engineers"
     language: "bokmål", // One of: english, bokmål, nynorsk
     column-number: 1, // Should be 1 or 2
+    number-headings: true, // Determines if headings are numbered
     show-toc: true, // Determines if table of content is printed, only relevant for long reports
     show-figure-index: false, // Determines if list of figures is printed, only relevant for long reports
+    show-table-index: false, // Determines if list of indices is printed, only relevant for long reports
-    show-table-index: false, // Determines if list of indices is printed, only relevant for long reports body) = {
+    show-listings-index: false, // Determines if list of listings is printed, only relevant for long reports body) = {